wonderbird/experiment-with-prometheus/README.md

 * Enter the ubuntu-analysis-helper container to query the other containers in the network:
   * `docker exec -it ubuntu-analysis-helper /bin/bash`
   * `root@...:/# curl sample-metrics-generator/metrics`
+* Modify the `sample-metrics-generator` source code.
+Then rebuild an restart only that container by typing `docker-compose up -d --no-deps --build sample-metrics-generator`

 ## References